 When will games begin?

-Ringette Calgary has posted some info about the dates for each mini-league Session and the prescribed isolation break dates for each age group: https://ringettecalgary.ca/session-dates/
+Ringette Calgary will post info about the start dates for each mini-league Session and the prescribed isolation break dates for each age group.
+See their website for any start date details.

 Ringette Calgary will schedule league games in SportzSoft as usual.